jenkinsci/winp/DEVELOPER.md

 ## Continuous Integration

-Project has a continuous integration flow being hosted by official Jenkins CI ([project page](https://ci.jenkins.io/job/jenkinsci-libraries/job/winp)).
-This CI instance automates testing of Debug and Release configurations, but it does not provide full coverage of possible system configurations.
+The project has a [CI pipeline](https://ci.jenkins.io/job/jenkinsci-libraries/job/winp) that automates testing of the release configuration, but it does not provide full coverage of possible system configurations.

 ## Debugging